HarishKumar097/test-package/README.md

 # Introduction:

-The Fastpix Node.js SDK, written in typescript, simplifies integration with the FastPix platform.
+The FastPix Node.js SDK, written in typescript, simplifies integration with the FastPix platform.
 This SDK is designed for secure and efficient communication with the FastPix API, enabling easy management of media uploads, live streaming, and simulcasting.
 It is intended for use with Node.js (version >= 18).

 # Key Features: